Digital Media: How This Big City Reached Millions of Readers

 Partner projects in journalism and digital media were launched with a range of organisations, including the Financial Times, Next City and the New Cities Foundation.

-The collaborative approach expanded into the editorial side of the project too, with seven other language editions launched and run by volunteer editors.
-This required content management system upgrades to enable easier launch of fully translated sub-editions, as well as a formalisation of the site’s values, tone of voice, and overall brand.
+The collaborative approach expanded into the editorial side of the project too, with volunteer editors translating some of the site’s content into seven different languages.
+This required content management system upgrades as well as a formalisation of the blog’s values, tone of voice, and overall brand.